Todd Shedeck

 Before that, I worked for 20 years as a blend of an Electrical Technician and Systems Administrator in the Production Support department.
 What this means is that I was responsible for the systems, applications, servers and interfaces that controlled the equipment as well as any repairs that were done on the equipment itself, mainly regarding computer or electrical issues.

 What is identified on this site is more of a portfolio of problems and project solutions from my previous position, an extension to the standard resume of more applicable, real-world, skills and experience.
-I am currently working on similar interfaces at my current position but I do not feel this would be appropriate to include these.
+I am currently working on similar interfaces at my current position but I do not feel these would be appropriate to include.

 Select how you would like to view the following details: